 Effectiveness of Early Release

-Previous research conducted in Israel on the effectiveness of parole on reduced recidivism provide support to the connection between the two, supporting the argument by which parole reduces the risk of a return to prison (Ben Tzvi & Volk, 2011; Peled-Laskov et al., 2019).
-Peled-Laskov et al., (2019) for example, found that released prisoners who had one-third of their sentences commuted and who received guidance and supervision of the PRA exhibited significantly more positive indicators than those who had served their full sentences and were not paroled, and/ or received supervision and guidance.
+Previous research conducted in Israel on the effectiveness of parole on reduced recidivism provide support to the connection between the two, supporting the argument by which parole reduces the risk of a return to prison (Ben Tzvi & Volk, 2011; Peled-Laskov et al, 2019).
+Peled-Laskov et al. (2019), for example, found that released prisoners who had one-third of their sentences commuted and who received guidance and supervision of the PRA exhibited significantly more positive indicators than those who had served their full sentences and were not paroled, and/ or received supervision and guidance.
 The positive results were manifested in four important indices: level of recidivism, integration of the released prisoner into employment; duration of the reported employment and wage level.
 The indicators refer to a monitoring period of up to three years (with the exception of recidivism, in which case the monitoring period was up to eight years).

 As stated, a key program accompanying and supervising paroled prisoners in Israel is that conducted by the PRA; in that regard these are seamless programs that not only provide basic supervision after release, but further provide guidance and treatment.
 The program and activities of the PRA are therefore described below in detail.